ICromwell/OCaSimTest/README.md

 If you use this code, I would ask that you please notify me (icromwell@bccrc.ca), as I am curious to see what other peoples' experiences are, and where there are areas for improvement.

+##############

+The model works by creating an entity (a simulated person) and then running various processes on that entity based on its characteristics.
+This is conducted by a 'Sequencer' function that looks at the entity's location within the model on a loop, and then implements the according program based on the entity's position.
+The Sequences loops until an exit condition is met.

+In the first iteration of the model (June, 2016), the exit conditions are:
+1) developing a stage 1 cancer
+2) detecting a precancerous lesion at a dentist's appointment